growthbook/growthbook-ruby/README.md

   # If true, use the anonymous id
   :anon => false,

+  # If set to an integer, force that variation for all users in the experiment
+  :force => 1,

   # Targeting rules
   # Evaluated against user attributes to determine who is included in the test
   :targeting => ["source != google"],